volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 9th Feb 2021
 #	VOLUMIO MPD OLED

 This plugin was designed to provide an easy way to install and configure the popular `mpd_oled` project.
+You can now fully customise your display without having to go to the command line!

 The `mpd_oled` program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi (or similar) running MPD, this includes Moode, Volumio and RuneAudio.
 The program supports I2C and SPI 128x64 OLED displays with an SSD1306, SSD1309, SH1106 or SSH1106 controller.